dattazigzag/rpi-wifi-configurator/README.md

 # README

+I never found a simple utility that headlessly allows setting up wifi to a pi, without logging into it with a monitor and keyboard or preconfigured.
+But what if you are using it in an installation or a setup where you can't be there and someone who is there doesn;t know anything about SSH or is not into Linux?

+Well I have a solution..
+(Behold)

-With the long press of a button, the rpi disconnects from any previously connected WiFi Access Points (or if the WiFi is not configured, then it doesn't matter) and creates a new Access Point.
+Here with thsi utility, with the long press of a button, the rpi disconnects from any previously connected WiFi Access Points (or if the WiFi is not configured, then it doesn't matter) and creates a new Access Point.

 You can then connect to that Access Point (Check out how to customize that below), navigate to [http://10.10.1.1](http://10.10.1.1) and provide a SSID and PWD for a visible 2.5GHz network that you what your rpi to connect to.